 - 1. Turn the headlamp switch to OFF and then remove the two screws and the license plate lamp assembly from the rear door. - 2.
 Remove bulb socket from lamp assembly by turning counterclockwise. - 3.
 Pull the bulb out from socket and push in the new bulb.

 To install the new bulb, follow the removal procedures in reverse order.

-Replacing tail lamp/turn/backup lamp bulbs
+Replacing stop/turn/tail/side marker/backup lamp bulbs